anodyne/docs/skins/customization.md

 ### Update the CSS variables

 Open `dist/css/colors.css` of the Pulsar or Titan skins.
 In there, you'll see a complete list of the CSS color variables.
 We use a primary color and then colors for different states (success, danger, warning, and info).
-Do not change the name of the CSS variable as that will break the skins.
+Do not change the name of the CSS variables as that will break the skins.

-To finish the process, simply go down the list and replace the values with the comma-separate RGB values.
+To finish the process, go down the list and replace the values with the comma-separate RGB values.
 For example, you'll take the RGB value for the `50` item and paste it into the `100` value.
 After you've done the first value, it should look something like this:

 ```css
 :root {